joshmorgan1000/libharmonics/README.md

   with the loss value and learning rate used for each step.
 - `training_visualizer_example` runs a minimal training loop and streams progress metrics to the dashboard using `WebSocketTrainingVisualizer`.
   - `quantum_backend_demo` shows the quantum circuit simulator in action.
+  - `quantum_hardware_demo` demonstrates running the same circuit on a device library when hardware support is enabled. `quantum_hardware_large` executes a bigger test circuit using the same path.

 ## Dataset utilities